How To Disassemble and Clean Your M1A

 Once the pressure is relieved, I can pull the connector lock out until it stops, which allows me to lift and remove the operating rod guide and spring.
 I will separate these two parts and wipe them down with a rag and then lightly oil them.

 Turn the barrel and receiver group so that the sights are up and the muzzle is pointing away from you.
 Pull back the operating rod handle until the guide lug in its inside surface is aligned with the disassembly notch on the right side of the receiver.
 Rotate the operating rod upward and outward, then pull it to the rear disengaging it from the operating rod guide.
-If this sounds a bit confusing, refer to your owner’s manual (linked here) on page 29.
+If this sounds a bit confusing, refer to your owner’s manual (linked here).

 Grasp the bolt roller and, while sliding it forward, lift it upward and out to the right front with a slight counter-clockwise rotation motion.
 The operating rod and bolt will now be removed from the barreled action.